HomeESA by StateESA Letter Maryland

 What Your Maryland ESA Letter Includes

 Our Maryland-licensed mental health professionals serve renters across the state — from the capital, Annapolis, to its largest city, Baltimore, plus Baltimore, Columbia, Annapolis and Rockville and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Maryland?